Docs · Integrations

 Install + copy the bot token

 Click Install to Workspace and authorize.
-Copy the Bot User OAuth Token — it starts with xoxb-.
+Copy the Bot User OAuth Token.
+It starts with xoxb-.

 04